freelawproject/free.law/content/party-attorney-firm-search.md

 To use this new feature, type the name of the party or attorney into the fields on the [RECAP Archive homepage][archive] or in the sidebar to the left of any search results.
 These boxes also accept [advanced query syntax][adv], and there are several new fields that can be queried from the main search box including `party`, `attorney`, and `firm`.

 For example, in the main box you can search for [attorney:"eric holder"~2 firm:covington][holder].
-This query shows the cases where Eric Holder was an attorney (with or without his middle name) while he was in private practice at Covington & Burling.
+This query shows the cases where the attorney has the word "Eric" within two words of "Holder" (thus allowing his middle name) which were handled at the firm "Covington & Burling".

 <div class="left-image">
     <a href="https://www.courtlistener.com/?q=attorney%3A%22eric+holder%22~2+firm%3Acovington&type=r&order_by=score+desc">